You must help the official receiver (OR) when the company you’re a director of is wound up (liquidated) as a result of insolvency.

 - must co-operate with the official receiver

-- can’t act for or on behalf of the company
+- cannot act for or on behalf of the company

-- can’t use company assets to pay creditors or for your own use and benefit
+- cannot use company assets to pay creditors or for your own use and benefit

 Settling the company’s debts and paying for shares

 You may have to help the official receiver sell the company’s assets during liquidation.